NLog 6.0 - List of major changes

 - LogFile_2.txt (Newest file)

-The old archive-logic:
+The old static archive-logic:

 - LogFile.txt (Newest file)